ElessarWillomoont/Llama_Adventure_AICG/README.md

 - If players choose to spend the night here, they are ambushed by a gang of bandits and killed.
 - This event highlights the dangers of trusting seemingly safe locations and encourages strategic planning.

+##### Act II: Northern Factory Ruins

+- Players are shot and killed by a sniper upon entering this area.
+- This encounter emphasizes the importance of scouting and caution in hostile environments.